chasechou/markdown-practice/README.md

-# GaragePi - The Raspberry Pi Garage Door Opener
+## GaragePi - The Raspberry Pi Garage Door Opener

-## Introduction

 When I was little, I used to push the garage door button from inside the garage and then run out the garage while it's closing... carefully jumping over the sensor so